VerifiedarXiv:2210.0274726 min

 Average the easy fields into the hard one

-pt(x)=pt(xx1)q(x1)dx1p_t(x) = \int p_t(x \mid x_1)\, q(x_1)\, dx_1(4)
+pt(x)=pt(xx1)q(x1)dx1p_t(x) = \int p_t(x \mid x_1)\, q(x_1)\, dx_1

 Check the endpoints.
 At t=0t = 0 every conditional path is the same standard Gaussian, so the mixture is too: p0=N(0,I)p_0 = \mathcal{N}(0, I).
 At t=1t = 1 each conditional path is a spike at its x1x_1, so the mixture is a spike at every data point in proportion to how common it is, which is the data distribution itself, p1qp_1 \approx q.
-So this mixture path is exactly the noise-to-data journey we wanted, assembled out of per-example pieces.
+So this mixture path is exactly the noise-to-data path we wanted, assembled out of per-example pieces.

-ut(x)=ut(xx1)pt(xx1)q(x1)pt(x)dx1u_t(x) = \int u_t(x \mid x_1)\,\frac{p_t(x \mid x_1)\, q(x_1)}{p_t(x)}\, dx_1(5)
+ut(x)=ut(xx1)pt(xx1)q(x1)pt(x)dx1u_t(x) = \int u_t(x \mid x_1)\,\frac{p_t(x \mid x_1)\, q(x_1)}{p_t(x)}\, dx_1

-This is the paper's first key result, and it is a clean one: the marginal velocity (5) generates the marginal path (4).
+This is the paper's first key result: the marginal velocity (5) generates the marginal path (4).
 The proof is two lines of the continuity equation, the conservation law that says a velocity vtv_t generates a path ptp_t exactly when tpt+ ⁣(ptvt)=0\partial_t p_t + \nabla\!\cdot(p_t v_t) = 0.
-Differentiate the mixture (4) in time, swap the conditional velocity in using the fact that each ut(x1)u_t(\cdot \mid x_1) generates its own pt(x1)p_t(\cdot \mid x_1), pull the divergence outside the integral, and out pops the continuity equation for utu_t and ptp_t.
-The weighted average of the simple fields is the field that drives the mixture.
+Differentiate the mixture (4) in time, swap the conditional velocity in using the fact that each ut(x1)u_t(\cdot \mid x_1) generates its own pt(x1)p_t(\cdot \mid x_1), pull the divergence outside the integral, and the result is the continuity equation for utu_t and ptp_t.

 So the intractable oracle utu_t from the dream objective is not so mysterious after all.
 It is a posterior-weighted average of conditional velocities we can each write down.
 Drag the probe point below: each amber arrow is one data point's conditional push (fatter when that point is the more likely explanation of where the probe is), and the teal arrow is the average they produce, which is utu_t at that spot.